mpags-topological/mpags-topological.github.io/_sources/content/lectures/lecture10.md

 \Delta\sigma_{xy}=\frac{e^2}{h}
 $$

 Therefore if one of the regimes has no Hall conductance and a Chern number of 0 and we change the mass parameter across the transition, the Hall conductance will change to a regime with a Chern number of 1.
-The inversion of the mass parameter leads to a topological phase trnasition.
+The inversion of the mass parameter leads to a topological phase transition.

 This is key in understanding the band inversion process in the quantum well.
 In this instance the Hamiltonian can be expressed near the $\Gamma$ point $\big[(k_x, k_y)=(0,0)\big]$ in the form